 3 – ORBITZ / EXPEDIA

 This two are practically the same.
 They’re owned by the same company and uses the same engine.
-I have personally used Orbitz to great success throughout swanderlust.com/google-project-fi/”>South America and I’m sure it would work fine elsewhere.
+I have personally used Orbitz to great success throughout South America, and I’m sure it would work fine elsewhere.
 It’s fast and easy to use interface make all the bookings easy.
-It seems to always find great deals on places I go.
+It seems always to find great deals on places I go.
 I also use it to book hotels and another form of accommodations from time to time.

 It’s intuitive enough.
 I find it easy to use and find the flights or hotels that I want to book.
 Once you book a hotel or a flight it keeps track of it on the trips tab.
 It’s a nice added feature to pull up your bookings and reservations instead of fumbling around trying to find it in your emails.